ready4-dev/readyforwhatsnext/content/en/docs/Getting-started/Motivation/_index.md

 ---

 ## Problem
-Improving the mental health and wellbeing of young people is a global public health priority.
-However, identifying the optimal policy and system design choices to meet this challenge is not straightforward.
-[Models](/docs/getting-started/concepts/model/) are a potentially useful tool to help decision makers navigate complexity, but can have significant limitations such as:
+[Health economic models](/docs/getting-started/concepts/model/) are a potentially useful tool to help health decision makers navigate complexity, but can have significant limitations such as:

 - *Mistakes*: Errors, common in even relatively simple health economic models, become both more likely to occur and more difficult to detect as model complexity grows;